 CRCC strictly establishes and requires compliance with the deadlines to post collateral.
-The terms and times are fully defined and published in the CCP Circular at www.camaraderiesgo.com, as follows: i) Once the trading session has started, before 8 a.m.
-CRCC automatically debits the amount of the net multilateral settlement for the Initial Margin from the cash deposit account of the Clearing Member at the Central Bank, Option premiums and settlements corresponding to the replacement cost of the assets that are settled daily at the level of the Clearing Member and ii) Requests Initial
+The terms and times are fully defined and published in the CCP Circular at www.camaraderiesgo.com, as follows: i) Once the trading session has started, before 8:30 a.m.
+CRCC automatically debits the amount of the net multilateral settlement for the Initial Margin from the cash deposit account of the Clearing Member at the Central Bank, Option premiums and settlements corresponding to the replacement cost of the assets that are settled daily at the level of the Clearing Member and ii) Requests Initial Margin in the event of exceeding the Intraday Limit or requests posting of Extraordinary Collateral in the event of high volatility in the market prices during the day, for which the Member has one (1) hour to provide such Collateral to CRCC.

-Margin in the event of exceeding the Intraday Limit or requests posting of Extraordinary Collateral in the event of high volatility in the market prices during the day, for which the Member has one (1) hour to provide such Collateral to CRCC.
-CRCC has automatic interfaces with the Central Securities Depositories (Securities Collateral) and with the Central Bank (Cash collateral), which makes the process efficient with Members and mitigates operational risk.
-CRCC has no Members in different time zones.
-Key consideration 2 A CCP should have a reliable source of timely price data for its margin system.
+CRCC has automatic interfaces with the Central Securities Depositories (Securities Collateral), the Central Bank and correspondent bank (Cash collateral), which makes the process efficient with Members and mitigates operational risk.
+CRCC has no Members in different time zones

+A CCP should have a reliable source of timely price data for its margin system.
 An CCP should also have procedures and sound valuation models for addressing circumstances in which pricing data are not readily available or reliable.

-Description Sources of price data Q.6.2.1: What are the sources of price data for the CCP's margin model?
+Sources of price data

+Q621 : What are the sources of price data for the CCP's margin model?
 What data does the CCP use to determine initial margin?

 CRCC uses several price sources to calculate margins: i) Precia Proveedor de Precios para Valoración S.A. is the official market price provider chosen by CRCC, an authorized entity and subject to the inspection and surveillance of the SFC, ii) Bloomberg and iii) SETFX, a currency trading and/or registration system, administered by Set Icap Fx S.A., entity authorized and subject to the inspection and surveillance of the SFC.

-CRCC determines initial margin using historical market prices within a time window of at least 2 years, which must include at least one stress period.
-Q.6.2.2: How does the CCP determine that the price data it uses for its margin system is timely and reliable, including prices provided by a third party?
+CRCC determines initial margin using historical market prices within a time window of at least 1 year, which must include at least one stress period.

+Q622 : How does the CCP determine that the price data it uses for its margin system is timely and reliable, including prices provided by a third party?

 CRCC uses an official source of market prices for margin calculation.
 This source corresponds to an entity with exclusive corporate purpose, previously authorized, and whose development is subject to the supervision of the SFC.
 This information is compared to that provided by external price sources such as Bloomberg and certain negotiation and/or registration systems.

-Estimation of Prices Q.6.2.3: When prices are not readily available or reliable, how does the CCP estimate prices to calculate margin requirements?
+Estimation of Prices

+Q623 : When prices are not readily available or reliable, how does the CCP estimate prices to calculate margin requirements?

 CRCC estimates theoretical prices when these are not available or reliable, using standard market price calculation models.

-In the case of standardized derivatives: i) the dividends are inferred based on history, ii) theoretical futures prices from the underlying price and the money market rate, iii) theoretical option premium prices using the Black and Scholes formula and volatilities are calculated theoretically from the underlying price in the absence of information.
-For derivatives on electricity a theoretical price is determined For interest rate products, zero coupon curves are used for the valuation of the underlying price from the most commonly source of prices used by the market.
+- In the case of standardized derivatives: i) the dividends are inferred based on history, ii) theoretical futures prices from the underlying price and the money market rate, iii) theoretical option premium prices using the Black and Scholes formula and volatilities are calculated theoretically from the underlying price in the absence of information. - For derivatives on electricity a theoretical price is determined - For interest rate products, zero coupon curves are used for the valuation of the underlying price from the most commonly source of prices used by the market.